Free self-hosted Pokémon TCG collection manager

 Admin utilities

-Includes sync controls, scheduler settings, backup and restore, CSV/PDF export, and image proxying.
+Includes sync controls, scheduler settings, backup and restore, release/version tracking, CSV/PDF export, and image proxying.

 Screenshots